-Typically processing these documents with RPA involves extraction of key snippets of information.
+Processing these documents with RPA involves extraction of key snippets of information.

-For example extracting renewal dates or deadline dates, and then onward processing and next action such as filing or emailing relevant information.
+For example extracting renewal dates or deadline dates, and then onward processing and next action steps, such as filing or emailing relevant information.

 Office processes which fall into the ‘Intelligent-Document-Processing’ use-case and can be automated using RPA include:

 - Appeals processing